-The prompt shows first the current line number, then the end of The prompt shows first the current line number, then the end of the file in parentheses, then the active command level keys, and finally currently free RAM memory.
+The prompt shows first the current line number, then the end of the file in parentheses, then the active command level keys, and finally currently free RAM memory.
 While all Command level functions are available, only a few are displayed.
 To view the other functions, press a non-command key, such as the SPACE BAR and other names will be displayed for one second.
 You may view the function labels again by pressing SHIFT FET while still in command mode.
 It is not necessary for a label to be in the display to use the the function.

+to use the the function.
 You may press ATTN to temporarily suspend the program but Q should be used because it restores the machine status.